primkey7607/5W1H_Materials/FrequencyDistributions/README.md

 # Section IV-C: Frequency Distributions
-In this directory, we include the frequency distribution CSV files we use to generate our consistency and ease-of-understanding results explained in Tables III-VI in Section IV-C.
+In this directory, we include the frequency distribution CSV files we use to generate our consistency and ease-of-use results explained in Tables III-VI in Section IV-C.

 ## Consistency
 We include our frequency distributions describing counts per MM partition for each data question in folder MMQuestionCounts/.